saraswathidatar/Rust2019_SnakeAndLadderGame/README.md

 Getting Started:

 Installation-
-git clone https://github.com/saraswathidatar/Rust2019_SnakeAndLadderGame
+Install Rust using this link https://www.rust-lang.org/tools/install git clone https://github.com/saraswathidatar/Rust2019_SnakeAndLadderGame Using a command line tool, navigate to project directory.
-Using a command line tool, navigate to project directory and execute cargo run.
+Execute cargo build and cargo run to install the dependencies/build the program and run it.

 How to Play: